 Ms. Holloway is retired.
-She was a partner in Navigant Consulting, Inc., a provider of financial and strategic consulting services to Fortune 500 companies, governments and governmental agencies from 1999 to 2000.
+She was a partner at Navigant Consulting, Inc., a provider of financial and strategic consulting services to Fortune 500 companies, governments and governmental agencies from 1999 to 2000.
 She served as President of Resolution Credit Services Corp., a subsidiary of Xerox Financial Services, from 1992 to 1999 where she was responsible for, among other things, the successful resolution of financial guarantees on troubled tax-exempt bonds, the restructuring of debt and negotiation with the Resolution Trust Corporation.
 She also served as Chief Operating Officer of International Insurance Company, another company in the Resolution Group, where she was responsible for operations, human resources and technology.
 Prior to joining the Resolution Group, Ms. Holloway held various management positions with Shawmut National Corporation, a financial services company.

 Ms. Holloway holds a BA degree from Newton College of the Sacred Heart and an MBA from Boston University.
-She has also attended the Harvard Business School Executive Management program.
+She has also attended the Harvard Business School Executive Management program and is currently a fellow at the Distinguished Careers Institute at Stanford University.

 Ms. Holloway served as the chair of the Board of Trustees of Sacred Heart Schools in Atherton, California from 2008 to 2012 and was vice chair from 2012 to 2013.
 Ms. Holloway was a member of the site management and development committee of Sacred Heart Schools until 2013.
 She continues to serve on the development committee.

-She is also actively involved in The Michael J. Fox Foundation and a supporter of the Bing Center for the Arts at Stanford University and Good Tidings, an organization that designs, builds and funds sports and arts facilities for youth in need in Northern California.
+She also serves on the board of the Michael J. Fox Foundation for Parkinson's Research, and is a supporter of the Bing Center for the Arts at Stanford University and Good Tidings, an organization that designs, builds and funds sports and arts facilities for youth in need in Northern California.
 She is currently serving as co-chair of the nominating and governance committee for City Year San Jose/Silicon Valley, a national organization that works with AmeriCorps volunteers to reduce dropout rates and improve high school proficiency locally in San Jose, California.